The Root Cause of Your Tooth Pain

 Visit Us to Painlessly Fix Your Tooth’s Root!

 At Brown & Baran Family Dentistry, we’re here to help all of our patients comfortably restore their smiles.
-If you’re currently experiencing tooth pain or suspect an infection, call either our Wilmington, MI office at (302) 999-7600 or our Seaford, MI office at (302) 536-7589.
-You can also fill out our contact form and our team will get back to you shortly.
-We proudly provide root canal therapy to patients in the Pike Creek, Marshallton, and Stanton, DE areas.
+If you’re experiencing tooth pain or suspect an infection, call our Wilmington, DE, office at (302) 999-7600 or our Seaford, DE, office at (302) 536-7589